zed-industries/zed/docs/src/remote-development.md

 Remote Development allows you to code at the speed of thought, even when your codebase is not on your local machine.
 You use Zed locally so the UI is immediately responsive, but offload heavy computation to the development server so that you can work effectively.

 > **Note:** Remoting is still "beta".
-We are still refining the relaibility and performance.
+We are still refining the reliability and performance.

 ## Overview